jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All truths are easy to understand once they are discovered; the point is to discover them.
+Just trust yourself, then you will know how to live.
-- Galileo Galilei
+- Johann Wolfgang von Goethe

-Updated on: [2/28/2024]
+Updated on: [2/29/2024]
 <!-- #quoteEnd -->
 </pre>